TinyPART/TinyPART/contact.md

 # Contact

- * Chrystel Gaber.
+ * The project spokesperson is Chrystel Gaber.
 Email: chrystel.gaber "AT" orange.com